PriyanshuSinghh/Realestatemanagement/README.md

-# Realestatemanagement
- Real Estate Management System  The Real Estate Management System is a comprehensive project designed to automate and streamline property management, tenant handling, lease agreements, payments, and maintenance requests.
-Built using SQL, this system provides an efficient way for landlords, property managers, and tenants to interact and manage rental properties, ensuring a smooth and organized process.
-Key Features: Property Management: The system enables property owners or managers to register and manage their properties.
-Each property record includes essential details such as address, type (Apartment, House, Condo, etc.), rent amount, availability status, and the owner's name.
-This feature ensures landlords can maintain up-to-date information about their available and rented properties.
-Tenant Management: The system stores detailed tenant information, including name, contact details, email, and date of birth.
-Tenants are linked to the properties they rent, which allows property managers to keep track of tenant history and rent payments.
-This is essential for efficient tenant communication and management.
-Lease Management: The lease functionality in this system allows landlords to manage lease agreements, including lease start and end dates, rent amounts, and lease status (Active, Completed, Terminated).
-This feature provides landlords with a clear view of ongoing and upcoming lease terms, ensuring timely renewals or terminations.
-Payment Tracking: The system tracks payments made by tenants, including payment methods (Credit Card, Bank Transfer, etc.), amounts, and dates.
-This helps property managers and landlords easily monitor payment statuses and identify any overdue payments or payment discrepancies.
-Maintenance Requests: Tenants can report maintenance issues such as plumbing problems, broken appliances, or electrical faults.
-These requests are tracked in the system, with statuses indicating whether the issue is pending, in progress, or resolved.
-This feature helps improve tenant satisfaction by ensuring quick resolution of property-related issues.
-The Real Estate Management System provides a structured and efficient solution for property managers, landlords, and tenants.
-This project demonstrates practical knowledge of relational databases, SQL, and efficient data management, making it an excellent addition to any developer’s portfolio.
+# Real Estate Management System

+## Description

+The Real Estate Management System is a comprehensive project built using SQL that helps manage property listings, tenants, leases, payments, and maintenance requests.
+It aims to simplify and automate the management of rental properties, making it easier for landlords and property managers to maintain an organized system for managing their properties and tenants.

+### Key Features:

+- **Property Management**: Register and manage properties, including address, type (Apartment, House, etc.), rent amount, and availability status.
+- **Tenant Management**: Store and manage tenant information, including their name, contact details, email, and associated property.
+- **Lease Management**: Track lease agreements, including lease start/end dates, rent amounts, and lease statuses (Active, Completed, Terminated).
+- **Payment Tracking**: Record and monitor tenant payments, including payment dates, methods (Credit Card, Bank Transfer, etc.), and amounts.
+- **Maintenance Requests**: Tenants can submit maintenance issues for their properties, and the system tracks their status (Pending, In Progress, Resolved).

+## Database Schema

+The database includes the following tables:

+- **Properties**: Stores information about properties available for rent.
+- **Tenants**: Stores details about tenants renting properties.
+- **Leases**: Links tenants with properties and tracks lease terms.
+- **Payments**: Records payments made by tenants for their leases.
+- **MaintenanceRequests**: Tracks maintenance issues reported by tenants for their rented properties.

+## Technologies Used

+- **SQL**: For managing database and relationships between tables.
+- **Database Systems**: Compatible with MySQL, PostgreSQL, or any relational database.